JoshTheHumanBean/Coalitions-Reign/Ideas.md

 - The Knights are a state military group à la the alchemists from FMA.
-They mix martial, technological, and magical prowess to become a
+They mix martial, technological, and magical prowess to become a formidable force against any threat.
+They often specialize in high coordination and maneuvarability, like Spartans and Pilots.
+Although there are many, they keep a sense of individualism, kinda like the Jedi.
+- Magic system has to be pretty flexible, since I want to use it as an interesting writing tool but also have it be adaptable to the 5e spellcasting rules.